 |Receive copies of the Northumbrian Naturalist|

 You can pay for a year’s membership by credit or debit card or by PayPal (use the links above).
 You do not need a PayPal account to use this system.
 If you wish to pay by card select “check out as a guest” and “Pay with a card”.

-You can set up a Direct Debit with us so that your membership automatically renews each year.
+You can set up an annual or monthly Direct Debit with us so that your membership automatically renews each year.
 This saves you the hassle and saves us administration costs.
-To set up a Direct Debit please download the form here, complete and post this to us (or give us a call and we can post a form to you).
+To set up a Direct Debit please follow the link to “GoCardless” and complete the form.

-The Society holds weekly lectures, every Friday evening from October to March.
+NHSN holds weekly lectures every Friday evening from October to March.
 Experts give entertaining and educational talks on a wide range of topics including plants, animals, birds, insects, geology and ecology.
 All are welcome to attend talks and with an incredibly diverse schedule, there is surely something to please everyone, regardless of interest or experience level.

 The Society’s library in the Great North Museum: Hancock contains the best collection of natural history books in the north of England, from modern field guides to old and historically valuable texts.
 Members have access to all these publications and can borrow up to 4 books at a time.

-The Society publishes two editions of its journal, Northumbrian Naturalist, each year.
-They include an annual report, Wildlife on the Farne Islands, and a second volume featuring papers on topics of regional interest.
+NHSN publishes two editions of its journal, Northumbrian Naturalist, each year: one volume, Northumberland Coastal Wildlife, and a second volume featuring papers on topics of regional interest.
 Back issues of these are also available for download from the members’ area of our website.
 Those members who have opted for Full Membership will also receive a printed copy of both publications.